nastacio/nastacio.github.io/montessori/README.md

 This is the story of **Dr. Maria Montessori**, the Italian physician and educator who traveled the world promoting a better way of teaching children.

-There was enough struggle, sacrifice, and redemption to fill a novel, but she reduced those challenges to side stories.
+There was enough struggle, sacrifice, and redemption to fill a novel, but the real story was one of extraordinary determination, thought leadership, resiliency, and strategic thinking.

-The real story was one of extraordinary determination, thought leadership, advocacy, resiliency, courage, and strategic thinking.
-All in service of a singular mission still changing the world several decades after the end of her long life, in 1952.
+All in service of a singular mission still changing the world several decades after her death, in 1952.

 She did the work of giants.